Ryan Reynolds Gushes About "My Heart" Blake Lively and Daughters During People's Choice Awards Speech - E! Online

 Deadpool?
 More like Deadcool.

-Jokes aside, the actor made sure to show some love to wife Blake Lively, who is pregnant with the couple's fourth child, and their three daughters: James, 7, Inez 6, and Betty, 3.
+Jokes aside, Ryan made sure to show some love to wife Blake Lively, who is pregnant with the couple's fourth child, and their three daughters: James, 7, Inez 6, and Betty, 3.

 "You're my heart.
 You're my hope.
 You're my happiness," he gushed.
 "I joke that my family exhausts me but, in reality, you give me more strength than any man could possibly deserve."

-During his speech, Ryan also paid tribute to his mother Tammy Reynolds, his three brothers and his father James C. Reynolds, who passed away in 2015 after battling Parkinson's disease for 20 year.
+During his speech, Ryan also paid tribute to his mother Tammy Reynolds, his brothers and his father James C. Reynolds, who passed away in 2015 after battling Parkinson's disease for 20 years.

 Ryan was announced as this year's People's Icon Award recipient in November.
 At the time, he joked to E!
 News that the title made him "feel like I'm getting old."